cocomon3448/ENIGMA1/README.md

 - Can set rotor setting..
 EX) 1 2 3
 - Can set rotor - working now ex) 1 3 2
 - Can set Plug Board in plug_board.txt ex) E-F B-P
+- Can set rings - not working for now

 ## HOW TO USE?
 - Clone code